 Examples of commonly used insulin pumps include:

-An insulin pump can be a convenient way of managing your blood sugar and keeping your diabetes well controlled.
+An insulin pump can be a convenient way of managing your blood sugar and keeping your diabetes well managed.
 Let’s look at some of the key advantages.

 Using an insulin pump isn’t always the best option for everyone.
 Let’s take a closer look at some of the drawbacks of this device.

-An insulin pump and daily injections are both effective methods of controlling your blood sugar levels.
+While an insulin pump and daily injections are both effective methods of managing your blood sugar levels, insulin pump therapy is better at managing these levels with a reduced risk of hypoglycemia.
 What’s most important is that you monitor your blood sugar carefully and follow your doctor’s instructions for managing your diabetes.

 It’s very important that you spend time with a diabetes educator or your doctor to learn how to use your insulin pump properly.